The Quality Standard for Imaging (QSI)

 QSI sets out best practice to improve patient care and outcomes.
 Accreditation against the standard has been and will continue to be the hallmark of a quality imaging service.
 Clinical practice is a continually evolving field, and the QSI will be independently reviewed every four years.

-Here are some of the benefits that QSI can bring to your service:
+Some of the benefits that engaging with our QSI standard can bring to your service:

 • Recognised quality indicator for imaging services